nickkraakman/tesla-turbine-telemetry/README.md

 ![Tesla Turbine Telemetry dashboard screenshot](https://waveguide.blog/static/github/valve-circuit.jpeg)

 ### Accessing the logs
 Each time the RPM measurement goes from `0` to `>0`, the software will automatically start a new session, which is then logged to a CSV file for later analysis.

 These files are stored in the `/telemetry/sessions` folder, and can be accessed through FTP.

 The file names contain the time when the session started in the format `YYYYMMDDHHMMSS`

+### Over-the-air updates
+Each time the Pi boots up, it checks the `master` branch for updates, and pulls them to the device.
+This way you always have the latest and greatest updates without having to do anything yourself.

+To disable automatic over-the-air updates, comment out the line `ota.run()` in `server.py` by placing a `#` in front of it.

 ## Useful commands
 Check pigpio deamon status